taranis-ai/taranis.ai/content/en/docs/getting-started/15_advanced-monitoring.md

 See [Background Jobs](/docs/getting-started/07_background-jobs/) for worker services, queues, scheduler behavior, and Redis/RQ upgrade notes.

+## Audit logging

+Core audit logging is enabled by default.
+It writes structured JSON events to stdout for human-authenticated write requests and login attempts.
+Events contain request metadata such as the timestamp, path, status, user, and client IP; they never include request bodies, credentials, tokens, or other secrets.

+Set `AUDIT_LOG_ENABLED=false` only when log collection is not appropriate for the deployment.
+Send the core container's stdout to your normal log collector for retention and search.

 ## How to enable Sentry in Taranis AI

 To enable Sentry, set the `SENTRY_DSN` variables in the `.env` file before start of the application.
 More details about environment variables can be found [here](https://github.com/taranis-ai/taranis-ai/blob/master/docker/README.md).